What Is Archy?

 Archy is a cloud-based, all-in-one dental practice management platform built by GrindFoundry, Inc. The core pitch is simple: stop paying for 5+ separate products and run everything — scheduling, imaging, claims, patient communication, payments, and reporting — from a single login.

-It's a newer entrant compared to Dentrix (30+ years) or Eaglesoft, and it leans into that positioning aggressively.
+It's a newer entrant compared to Dentrix (30+ years) or Eaglesoft, and it leans into that positioning with confidence.
 Archy has dedicated comparison pages on their site for Dentrix vs Archy, Eaglesoft vs Archy, and Open Dental vs Archy.
-They're not shy about who they're coming for.
+They clearly know who they're competing with and welcome the comparison.

-The company claims practices save an average of $8,000/year by consolidating tools and 80+ hours per month through automation.
+The company claims practices save thousands per year by consolidating tools and 80+ hours per month through automation.
 Those are vendor-reported numbers and we haven't verified them independently, but the logic tracks — if you're currently paying separately for a PMS, patient communication platform, imaging software, and payment processing, collapsing that into one subscription should reduce total spend.

 Key Features